 - In a small pan boil the raw tamarind in a cup of water.
 Crash when already soft.
 Strain and set the “tamarind stock” aside.

-- In a another deep pan, boil the pork in the remaining cups of water for about 10 minutes (medium fire).
+- In another deep pan, boil the pork in the remaining cups of water for about 30 minutes under medium fire.

-- Add the tamarind stock and boil for about a minute.
+- Put the tamarind stock and boil for about a minute.

 - Add salt and pepper to taste.

-- Add the mustard and kangkong.
+- Put the mustard and kangkong.
 Boil for one minute.

 - Serve with rice and enjoy.